 Cabin crews respond to emergencies and provide routine in-flight services to guarantee their airline passengers’ comfort and safety while on board.
 Apart from these responsibilities, they are also given several duties and roles, like participating in pre-flight briefings with pilots, demonstrating proper use of emergency and safety equipment, conducting pre-flight checkups of emergency equipment, attending to the needs of the passengers, and a lot more.

 Aside from getting paid to travel, cabin crews also enjoy flexible scheduling.
 You can also have the chance to see the world and interact with people from practically all over the globe.

 Civil and Military Aviation

-Civil aviation includes all non-military aviation like commercial and private flying.
-This field has two major categories: general aviation, which includes all commercial and private flights, and scheduled air transport such as cargo and passenger flights that operate on a scheduled basis.
+Civil aviation includes all non-military aviation, like commercial and private flying.
+This field has two major categories: general aviation, which consists of all commercial and private flights, and scheduled air transport, such as cargo and passenger flights, that operate on a scheduled basis.

 One international labor organization acknowledges how important civil aviation is.
-Without air travel, global supply chains cannot function, or international tourism will not exist.
+Global supply chains cannot function without air travel, or international tourism will not exist.
 Around 40% of today’s high-tech sales strongly rely on good quality air transport.
-Add in the fact that perishable commodities like cut flowers or fresh food have no alternative mode of transport other than air travel.
+Add in the fact that perishable commodities like cut flowers or fresh food have no alternative mode of transportation other than air travel.

 Military aviation, on the other hand, involves using various military aircraft as well as other flying machines that primarily conduct aerial warfare.